Deobandi jihadism: Fall of Muslim rule in India and Indian Rebellion of 1857

 In 1857, it took the form of the Indian Rebellion.
 During this time, an independent Islamic territory was briefly established in the Thana Bhawan area of the Saharanpur district in Uttar Pradesh.
 The temporary government that was formed in this area was led by Chief Justice Rashid Ahmad Gangohi, Commander in Chief Muhammad Qasim Nanautavi, and Amir al-Mu'minin Imdadullah Muhajir Makki.
-On September 14, 1857, the Battle of Shamli was fought against the British under the leadership of this temporary government, in which Hafiz Muhammad Zamin was martyred.
+On September 14, 1857, the Battle of Shamli was fought against the British under the leadership of this temporary government, in which Hafiz Muhammad Zamin was killed in action.
 The leadership subsequently went into hiding, and the government of the independent Thana Bhawan ultimately fell.
 Despite the failure of the Indian Rebellion, it marked a turning point in British colonial rule and paved the way for significant changes in the administration of India.
-The British government responded to the rebellion by announcing the arrest and offering rewards for the capture of Imdadullah Muhajir Makki, Muhammad Qasim Nanautavi, and Rashid Ahmad Gangohi.
-In 1858, the Government of India Act put an end to the East India Company's rule in India and established direct control of the British government over the country.
+The British government responded to the rebellion by offering rewards for the capture of Imdadullah Muhajir Makki, Muhammad Qasim Nanautavi, and Rashid Ahmad Gangohi.
+In 1858, the Government of India Act put an end to the East India Company's rule in India and established direct control of the British Crown over the country.
 After a long period of hiding, Imdadullah Muhajir Makki was eventually able to emigrate to Mecca in 1859.
 A few days later, when a general amnesty was declared, Muhammad Qasim Nanautavi and Rashid Ahmad Gangohi were released from hiding and resumed their activities.

 In 1857, it was propagated that the British had won the war on behalf of God.
 In an effort to persuade and encourage the common people to convert to Christianity, they sought to change the educational system.
-As a result of the struggle for independence, war, and British intrigue, Muslim education and culture were left behind, and religious educational institutions lacked patronage and were destroyed.
-Non-Islamic culture spread within Muslim society.
-In this situation, with the goal of creating activism and awareness about Islam and the independence movement against imperialism and colonialism, a group of individuals under the guidance of Imdadullah Muhajir Makki and the leadership of Muhammad Qasim Nanautavi founded Darul Uloom Deoband on May 30, 1866.
+This resulted in Indian Muslims being exposed to non-Muslim and Western influences, leading to a decline in Muslim educational institutions (which declined from a lack of patronage) and culture.
+In this situation, with the goal of creating activism and awareness about Islam and the Indian independence movement, a group of individuals under the guidance of Imdadullah Muhajir Makki and the leadership of Muhammad Qasim Nanautavi founded Darul Uloom Deoband on May 30, 1866.
 The institution was established under a pomegranate tree in the courtyard of the Chatta Mosque in the Saharanpur district of Uttar Pradesh, India.
 The founding members included those who had participated in the Indian Rebellion of 1857.